How to Get Into AI: What AI at Work Looks Like for Beginners

 The best way to start learning AI is to experiment.
 Open a tool like ChatGPT and start getting familiar with it, Humphreys said.
 From there, you can explore free resources like YouTube tutorials or beginner-friendly courses online, he said.

-“There’s a ton of free courses that are available,” Humphreys said.
+“There’s a ton of free courses that are available,” said Humphreys.
 “I would encourage people to just play around with it.”

-Getting comfortable with the tools is often more important than understanding every technical detail at the start.
-You don’t need to be an expert to begin, he said, just have an interest and a willingness to learn.
+Getting comfortable with the tools is often more important than understanding every technical detail at the start, so don't be afraid to start small.
+You don’t need to be an expert to begin, Humphreys noted, just have an interest and a willingness to learn.

 Another way you can start learning AI is by exploring it through your own interests.
 Find ways to use AI with your hobbies, Mullen said.